mramshaw/Docker/README.md

  [chroot jails](http://en.wikipedia.org/wiki/Chroot).]

-In very rare situations I may decide to build [FROM scratch](#from-scratch), for instance if I am simply distributiong a pre-built binary.
+In very rare situations I may decide to build [FROM scratch](#from-scratch), for instance if I am simply distributing a pre-built binary.

-And I record this decision in a __Dockerfile__ (my preference is to always use a __Dockerfile__ as they allow for simple and repeatable builds).
+And I record the base image decision in a __Dockerfile__ (my preference is to always use a __Dockerfile__ as they allow for simple and repeatable builds).

 Then I add my application's dependencies.